doscsy12/insurance_data_analysis/README.md

-# insurance_firm_data
+## Data-driven strategic planning on integrated product and marketing communications
-Case Study of the Insurance Industry
+Case Study from a life insurance firm